Pennant Hills: Commercial areas

 Pennant Hills is one of the major commercial centres of Hornsby Shire.
 Several dozen shops are located at the north-west of the railway line, along with the local Pennant Hills Library.
 Several restaurants and cafes are located around Yarrara Road.
 Pennant Hills Marketplace, a local shopping centre, is located along Hillcrest Road.

 Residential houses are found in all areas in Pennant Hills, with recent modern apartments and office towers found along Pennant Hills Road.
 A significant commercial/industrial area can be found along Pennant Hills Road.

 Pennant Hills is home to several entertainment venues including the Pennant Hills Hotel.

 Transport

 Pennant Hills railway station is on the Northern Line of the Sydney Trains network.

 Pennant Hills Road is one of Sydney's major thoroughfares.
-Bus services by Transdev NSW and Hillsbus have their terminus in Pennant Hills and run to West Pennant Hills, Castle Hill and Cherrybrook.
+Bus services by CDC NSW have their terminus in Pennant Hills and run to West Pennant Hills, Castle Hill and Cherrybrook.